wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 A scheduled task performs a routine task at scheduled time intervals.
 Following are examples of scenarios where you can schedule tasks:

 - Logging a session time-out message for a user at a specific time interval.
-- Publishing a summary of GitHub issues (i.e., with details such as the number of GitHub issues in each status) as a message in a group chat of a team every day at a specific time.
+- Publishing a summary of GitHub issues (i.e., with details such as the number of GitHub issues in each status) as a message in a group chat window of a team every day at a specific time.
 - Periodically checking whether an application is active or inactive.

 ## Develop a scheduled task